simonlotzkar/1800_20233_17/README.md

 ## 6. TODO List
 Features and tasks needed to be done (in order of priority):
-* About page
-    * introduction
-    * FAQs
-    * Team info
-    * links
-    * plans for future
-    * business valuation
-* Admin
-    * Add admin field to users
-    * Hide "add restaurant page" if not logged in as an admin
-    * Show "delete" button on updates if logged in as an admin
-    * Show ribbon on navbar if logged in as an admin
 * Sign up page
     * Add email / password / username(doesn't have to be unique) submission
     * Add email verification